Branqueador/grw-farming/README.md

 # How to change grw-farming prices

-#### Go to line 54, and there you can change min and max price that it  gives randomly
+#### Go to line 54 config.lua , and there you can change min and max price that it  gives randomly
 #### The stuff bellow is near line 54

 ```lua